fireballpoint1/GasSimulator/documentation/slate/source/index.html.md

 There is at the moment no facility to allow the density effect, which may change the cluster size at energies above minimum ionising.
 However, the  density effect is expected to be small above minimum ionising.
 The dE/dX is also calculated for the ionising particle energy.

 We have language bindings in Shell, Fortran, and Python!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+You can view code in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 This documentation page was created with [Slate](https://github.com/lord/slate).